Google has updated its search algorithms to protect people who are dealing with extraordinary cases of repeated harassment online.

-Google said it has designed ranking systems to surface high-quality results for as many queries as possible, but some types of queries are more susceptible to bad actors and require specialised solutions.
+Google said it has designed ranking systems to surface high-quality results for as many queries as possible.
+Still, some types of queries are more susceptible to bad actors and require specialized solutions.

 One such example is websites that employ exploitative removals practices.